Speech Courses Offered

 Speech 130: Fundamentals of Public Speaking

 Instruction in public speaking stressing audience analysis, organization and support of ideas.
 Students prepare and deliver speeches on topics of current concern.
 Videotaped replays and instructor evaluation provide feedback on performance.

-Speech 132: Group Discussion
+Speech 132: Fundamentals of Small Group Communication

 Introduction to communication skills in task-oriented small groups.
 Includes focus on planning, participating in, and leading meetings; decision-making and problem-solving methods; forms of discussion; and social dimensions.
 Small group projects.